A Most Abyssal Day

 His expression doesn’t even flicker.
 “I have a lot on my mind.
 That’s all.
 The events of days past have tread on me in a way I never expected would happen.
 Things do not always work you the way we plan them to, after all, and there are times even the worst things become even darker than you had expected.”

 Scout Minion smiles back, but it’s a pathetic, concerned smile.

 “So something went wrong that day?
 I heard… rumors, but everyone’s been so hush about it… did that dumbass Order do something and-”

 “I’m afraid it’s what she did not do is what weighs on me.”

 The groaning of the recovering minions picks up through the room and Scout Minion squints her eyes with concern. “…So… not that I care, or anything, but is she like… okay?”

 “She is fine.
 Or at least she believes she is.
 She’s gone on to her little home with her comfortable human counterparts, turning from duty at the final moment and crushing me.”

 Her round eyes sharpen to crescents.
 “So she did do something!”

-Chaos shakes his head once more.
+Chaos shakes his head once more before flashing her a very gentle, faintly sad smile.
 “Never you worry your sweet mind about it.
 Besides, I’m quite busy and need to be finishin-”

 “You can talk to me, Poppi.
 If you need someone to kick her ass and set he-”